Lake Forest Dental Arts logo

 The best way to make sure that adequate room for the implant is maintained is to use a “Maryland bridge”.
 A Maryland bridge provides a temporary crown that is bonded into the lateral position between the central incisor and the eye tooth.
 The temporary crown has metal wings on each side that attaches to the backside of the proximal teeth.
 This effectively maintains the exact parallel relationship of the central incisor and eye tooth that the orthodontist created.

-Learn more about treatment options and choosing a bridge as an alternative to an implant
+Learn more about treatment options and choosing a bridge as alternative to implant

 If you are contemplating bridgework as an alternative to dental implants to replace natural teeth, contact our Chicago, IL practice, and schedule a consultation with Dr. Fondriest, by calling 847-234-0517.
 Dr. Fondriest and his staff look forward to providing you with quality service.